Abbott Elementary season 2

-Abbott Elementary is presented in a mockumentary format similar to one of The Office and Parks and Recreation, and follows a documentary crew recording the lives of teachers working in underfunded schools including the fictional Willard R. Abbott Elementary School, a predominantly Black Philadelphia public school.
+Abbott Elementary is presented in a mockumentary format similar to one of The Office and Parks and Recreation, and follows a documentary crew recording the lives of teachers working at the fictional Willard R. Abbott Elementary School, an underfunded, predominantly Black Philadelphia public school.

 Like the first season, the season was widely praised by critics and audiences alike with universal acclaim.
 The season currently holds a 100% approval rating on Rotten Tomatoes.
 The success of the series led to a renewal by ABC for a third season in January 2023.